lwerdna/workbench/guide_to_arch_plugs2/README.md

 ### What is Lifting?

 It's translating from a lower level language to an intermediate language considered higher.
 Since it starts "lower" and ascends "higher", the process earned the name "lifting".
 I wonder if other terms like "raising" were considered.
-Anyway, the lower level language is the machine instructions of the architecture we're targetting (Z80) and the intermediate language is called Binja's low level intermediate language (LLIL).
+Anyway, the lower level language is the machine instructions of the architecture we're targeting (Z80) and the intermediate language is called Binja's low level intermediate language (LLIL).
 Why would it be called _low_ level intermediate language if it's intended to be "higher" than the machine instructions?
 Because in Binja's hierarchy of IL's, collectively called BNIL, LLIL is the lowest:

 ![](./assets/bnil.png)